 Virtual phone numbers are cloud-based numbers that allow a business to be reached without dependence on traditional landline networks.
 For more than a century, telephone numbers were tied to the traditional public switched telephone network (PSTN).
 This network depends on copper cabling to send incoming calls nationally and internationally.

-With PSTN, numbers are tied to physical hardware by the phone company, and there isn’t a lot of wiggle room thanks to older the analog technology.
+With PSTN, numbers are tied to physical hardware by the phone company, and there isn’t a lot of wiggle room thanks to older analog technology.
 When you make business calls on a PSTN line, the call is passed through miles of copper wire and is switched at local exchanges.
-The signal finally arrives at the intended location sometimes with delays and static, and as long as you’re on the line, the circuit remains open.
+The signal finally arrives at the intended location, sometimes with delays and static, and as long as you’re on the line, the circuit remains open.

 The audio signal from the customer’s phone is broken down into data packets and transmitted similarly to how other data transfers occur like email or a webchat.
 Softphones, mobile phones, and standard desk phones receive this information and the internal software converts the data packets back into audio signals.